 Until changed by the Board, the corporate seal of the Corporation shall be in the form impressed.

-10.03 Financial Year

-The financial year of the Corporation shall end on the last day of June in each year.

-10.034 Execution of Instruments
+11.03 Signing Authority

-Any two persons who hold the offices of President, Vice President, Secretary, Treasurer, or any other office created by bylaw or resolution of the Board, may sign deeds, transfers, assignments, contracts, obligations, certificates and other instruments on behalf of the Corporation.
+The offices of President, Vice President, Secretary and Treasurer are all signing authorities of the Corporation.
+Two (2) signing authorities are required to sign deeds, transfers, assignments, contracts, obligations, certificates and other instruments on behalf of the Corporation.
 In addition, the Board may, from time to time, direct the manner in which, and the person or persons by whom, any particular instrument or class of instruments may or shall be signed.
-Any signing officer may affix the corporate seal to any instrument requiring the same.

-10.05 Banking Arrangements
+11.04 Banking Arrangements